 Building on CIBER,SPHEREx, the Spectro-Photometer for the History of the universe, Epoch of Reionization, and ices Explorer, is an upcoming NASA Mid-scale Explorer mission (MIDEX) that will perform an all-sky spectral survey over the entire NIR wavelength range.
 SPHEREx is designed to map the large-scale structure of galaxies in the universe to help study the process of inflation, measure the light produced by stars and galaxies over time by using multiple wavelength bands to study galaxy clusters, and investigate how water and biogenic ices influence the formation of planetary systems by studying the abundance and composition of interstellar ices.
 Our group is at the front lines of this mission, currently helping to design the science case and data analysis pipeline ahead of a launch expected in 2024.

 The epoch of reionization is also being studied in the sub-mm with the Tomographic Ionized-Carbon Mapping Experiment (TIME), a multi-pixel cryogenic grating spectrometer using superconducting bolometers.
 TIME will make line intensity maps of the redshifted 158 micron line of singly ionized carbon emitted by early galaxies as a result of star formation processes.
-A new technique called line intensity mapping allows TIME to reach galaxy populations fainter than that of other instruments, and detect crucial ionizing systems such as dwarf and dust-obscured galaxies that may have been missed in other surveys.
-The TIME team, which includes group members V. Butler and M. Zemcov photographed below, completed the first engineering run at the Arizona Radio Observatory 12 meter telescope at Kitt Peak, Arizona in March 2019.
-TIME is set to return to the KP12m telescope in winter of 2020 for a dedicated science run with a full set of 2000 detectors.
+A technique called line intensity mapping allows TIME to reach galaxy populations fainter than that of other instruments, and detect crucial ionizing systems such as dwarf and dust-obscured galaxies that may have been missed in other surveys.
+TIME is set to return to the KP12m telescope (photograph below with V. Bulter and M. Zemcov) in winter of 2023 for a dedicated science run with a full set of 2000 detectors.

 An important property of the SZ effect is that, because on average the CMB photons gain energy when scattered, the spectral shape of the SZ effect is a decrement in the temperature of the CMB at low frequencies, and an increment at high frequencies, crossing through a null at around 217 GHz.
 This behavior is exhibited in the figure below.